rolspace/rolspace/README.md

 My name is Rolando and I am a software engineer.

-I was born in Panama City, Panama 🇵🇦.
+I was born and raised in Panama City, Panama 🇵🇦, I lived there for many years, but ended up moving elsewhere later in life.

-I have a degree in Computer Science from [Harding University](https://www.harding.edu/academics/colleges-departments/sciences/computer-science), located in the state of Arkansas, in the United States 🇺🇸.
+I earned a degree in Computer Science from [Harding University](https://www.harding.edu/academics/colleges-departments/sciences/computer-science) in Searcy, Arkansas, in the United States 🇺🇸.

-After a few years, I moved to the bustling city of Madrid in Spain 🇪🇸, to obtain an MBA from Universidad Antonio de Nebrija.
+After a few years, I moved to Madrid 🇪🇸 to obtain an MBA degree from Universidad Antonio de Nebrija.
-I fell in love with the city and lived there for several years after graduating.
+I fell in love with the city and stayed there for several years after graduating.

 In 2014, I decided to begin a new adventure and moved to Zürich, Switzerland🇨🇭.
-No doubt, it definitely has the most amazing landscapes I have ever seen in my life, but, eight years later, I felt it was time to return to Madrid.
+This country has the most amazing landscapes I have ever seen in my life.
+There were many great moments while living there, but, eight years later, I felt it was time to return to Madrid.

-Currently, as a solution architect for [Comparis AG](https://www.comparis.ch/people/jobs), I work remotely to help build technical solutions with an amazing team of software engineers.
-We use dotNET, React, Next, TypeScript, Azure.
-Docker, and a lot of other tools to build high quality software.
+Currently, I work fully remote as a solution architect for [Comparis AG](https://www.comparis.ch/people/jobs) with an amazing team of software engineers.
+We use dotNET, React, Next, TypeScript, Azure, Docker, and a lot of other tools to build high quality software.

 I have a few personal projects here in GitHub, feel free to check them out! 💻